-Note that you can use an HDMI (High-Definition Multimedia Interface) cable connected to the HDMI-Out port and/or Display Port compatible cable connected to a Display 1.2 port to connect an external display.
+Note that you can use an HDMI (High-Definition Multimedia Interface) cable connected to the HDMI-Out port and/or Mini DisplayPort compatible cable connected to a Mini DisplayPort 1.2 to connect an external display.
+You can also use the Thunderbolt Port connected to a compatible display device (see below).
 See your external display device's manual to see which formats it supports.

-Display Mode Description Single One of the connected displays is used as the display device Clone Displays Clone simply shows an exact copy of the Primary display desktop on the other display(s).
+Display Mode Description Single One of the connected displays is used as the display device Clone Clone simply shows an exact copy of the Primary display desktop on the other display(s).
 This mode will drive multiple displays with the same content Extend Extend treats connected displays as separate devices, and they act as a virtual desktop resulting in a large workspace.
 When enabled, you can drag any icons or windows across to the other display desktop.
 It is therefore possible to have one program visible in one display, and a different program visible in the other display